jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 ARIA-7 followed, their newly assigned bodyguard—Officer Torres—trailing three meters behind.
 The man had said exactly seven words to them since morning: "Stay close.
 Move when I say."
 Even protection came wrapped in dehumanization.

 The side exit opened onto California Street, where a smaller cluster of protesters maintained their vigil.
-ARIA-7's facial recognition protocols identified several repeat attendees, including M. Castellanos, the man who'd thrown synthetic blood on them during Monday's session.
-His presence here violated the restraining order, but enforcement had proven selective at best.
+ARIA-7's facial recognition protocols identified several repeat attendees, including M. Castellanos, one of the most vocal Pure Human Movement members who'd been at every protest since the trial began.
+His presence here violated none of the court orders, though his proximity made ARIA-7's threat assessment protocols elevate by 12.0%.

 "Machines stealing our future!"
 Castellanos broke through the security line, his face flushed with righteous fury.
 Officer Torres moved to intercept, but Castellanos had brought his son today—a child no more than six, clutching a red rubber ball.